 Margit and Jonas had three more children after the war: Bjarne, Ruth (namesake to Ruth Bjørkedal who died in 1944), and Asbjørg.
 They immigrated to Seattle, Washington in 1957.
 Jonas was employed as a lead fisherman on a National Oceanic and Atmospheric Administration (NOAA) research vessel.
 He passed away in 1994.

-(This true narrative was written by C.E.
-Chambers and published as “A Well-Kept Secret” in April 2003 by the Sons of Norway Viking magazine, a print and online publication.
-New material was added, including the first five paragraphs, and a few sections were reworked, and it was published as “Margit’s Secret Cave: Hiding POWs in Dryna, Norway” on this website on May 17, 2011.
-It has a separate page and url from “Norway’s Fearless Resistance Fighters that can be accessed here.
-The reworked narrative was published by the Norwegian American Weekly (a print newspaper) as “Margit’s Secret Cave” on June 3, 2011.
-The Norwegian American Weekly published it online at Norway.com on September 6, 2011.
+(This biography was written by C.E.
+Chambers and published as “A Well-Kept Secret” by the Sons of Norway Viking magazine in April 2003.
+A reworked and expanded version was renamed and published as “Margit’s Secret Cave: Hiding POWs in Dryna, Norway” on this website May 17, 2011.
+The reworked article was published as “Margit’s Secret Cave” in the Norwegian American Weekly‘s print edition in June 2011, and in their online edition in September 2011.
+(The Norwegian American Weekly is part of Norway.com.)

-(All photos are the property of Margit Varnes.)
+(All photos are the property of Margit Varnes’ children.)

-Photo 3 (above): Margit and Jonas on their wedding day June 1944.
+Photo 3 (above): Margit and Jonas Varnes on their wedding day June 1944.

-Photo 4 (above): The opening to Drynahellaren (The Dryna Cave) with one of Margit’s relatives standing in front.
+Photo 4 (above): The opening to Drynahellaren (the Dryna Cave) with Asbjorg (“Ausie”), Margit’s youngest daughter, standing in front.
 The photo was taken in the 1990s.

 Photo 5 (above): Drynahellaren was renamed Franskhellaren (The French Cave) after WWII and a monument was erected close to the entrance.
 The story of the four escaped French POWs is told in three languages and their names are included along with their places of origin.